-(b) Rehabilitation provisions
+(c) Rehabilitation provisions

 The Company will record a liability for the estimated future costs associated with legal and constructive obligations relating to the reclamation and closure of its exploration assets.
 This amount is initially recorded at its discounted present value with subsequent annual recognition of an accretion expense on the discounted liability.
 An equivalent amount is recorded as an increase to exploration assets and amortized over the useful life of these assets.
-Management is currently not aware of any existing significant legal or constructive obligations relating to the reclamation of its interest in exploration assets and therefore no such liability has been recorded at December 31, 2021 and 2020.
+Management is currently not aware of any existing significant legal or constructive obligations relating to the reclamation of its exploration and evaluation assets and therefore no such liability has been recorded at December 31, 2022 and 2021.

-(c) Impairment of non-financial assets
+(d) Impairment of non-financial assets